ruuddejong-altran/python-c-cpp/docs/example_4.md

 Now that we have this class, we need to add some Python code to the `spam.i` interface file.
-We simply define the `do_operation` Python function that we want to be included in the generated `spam.py` file.
-That also means that the original `do_operation` from the `spamlib` library is not wrapped anymore.

 In the implementation of the `do_operation` function we define a (Python) subclass of `_OperatorFuncClass`, with the virtual method `operation_method` redefined to execute the `operation_func` argument.
-An instance of this class is then handed over to a (yet to be defined) C++ function `_operation_wrapper` that will call the virtual method.
+This class is then handed over to a (yet to be defined) C++ function `_operation_wrapper` that will call the virtual method.

+We now define the `do_operation` Python function that we want to be included in the generated `spam.py` file.
 ```
 %pythoncode
 %{